mudphone/hbase-runner/README.md

      - errors will be hilighted in red, for details, move the point and press C-c C-'

+- clj-stacktrace is loaded via shell script.
+So you have access to your last stack trace in a pretty format:
+       > (pst)
+       > (pst+)  ; => same thing with color
+  You can also load this, if you're using Emacs SLIME:
+       > (use 'clj-stacktrace.repl)

 # Instructions for use: